rpetit3/pbptyper/README.md

 ## Naming

 The original implementation was called _PBP-Gene_Typer.pl_.
-For this rewrite in Python, I just shortened it to `pbptype`. _Haha not much else to the naming!_
+For this rewrite in Python, I just shortened it to `pbptyper`. _Haha not much else to the naming!_

 ## Citation

 If you use this tool please cite the following:

 **PBP Typing Method**
-_Li Y, Metcalf BJ, Chochua S, et al. [Penicillin-binding protein transpeptidase signatures for tracking and predicting β-lactam resistance levels in Streptococcus pneumoniae](https://journals.asm.org/doi/full/10.1128/mBio.00756-16) mBio.;7(3):60 pii:e00756–16.
+_Li Y, Metcalf BJ, Chochua S, et al. [Penicillin-binding protein transpeptidase signatures for tracking and predicting β-lactam resistance levels in Streptococcus pneumoniae](https://journals.asm.org/doi/full/10.1128/mBio.00756-16) mBio 7(3):60 pii:e00756–16.
 (2016)_

 **pasty**
 _Petit III RA [pasty: A tool easily taken advantage of for in silico serogrouping of Pseudomonas aeruginosa isolates](https://github.com/rpetit3/pasty) (GitHub)_